 Does the intense focus on “what’s next” come at the expense of “what’s valuable”?
-Why is it considered more important to design for what is changing than what we want to hold on to?or
+Why is it considered more important to design for what is changing than what we want to hold on to?

 Industries, organizations and governments are hungrily focused on the future—working diligently to predict it and de-risk it, stay relevant and resilient in the face of it, envision and invent and disrupt it.
 Ethnographers are valuable to these endeavors because we have advanced expertise and finely honed techniques for understanding social and technological change.
 But ethnographers also challenge prevailing orientations toward the future: